jhui/jhui.github.io/_posts/2017-03-15-RNN-LSTM-GRU.markdown

 </div>

 #### LSTM gates
-In LSTM, we want a mechansim to selectively allow what information to remember and what information to forget.
+In LSTM, we want a mechanism to selectively allow what information to remember and what information to forget.
 Therefore we construct different gates with value between 0 to 1, and multiple it with the information we want to remember or to forget.
 For example, a gate with 0 means forget everything and a gate with 1 means remember everything.

 $$
 \text{value} = \text{gate} \cdot \text{value}